 - The property covered by the will or trust is verified and valued.

-- The manner in which the property of the decedent is to be distributed to beneficiaries is established.
+- The way in which the property of the decedent is to be distributed to beneficiaries is established.

 - Creditors of the decedent are identified and given the opportunity to file claims against the estate.

 - Fees and taxes for administration of the estate are established and paid.

 - The assets of the estate are distributed to heirs and beneficiaries.

 Probate is a judicially supervised process for gathering a decedent’s assets, paying taxes and claims, and distributing assets to the beneficiaries.
 Probate is only necessary when a person dies with assets titled and owned in his or her name individually.
 Assets in a living trust, revocable trust, irrevocable trust, property that is jointly owned or with a beneficiary designation does not go through the probate process in this state.
 Probate has a bad reputation.
 Sometimes rightfully so, but not always.

 We can explain the pros and cons of New Jersey probate to you in simple, plain English.
 To learn more about probate in New Jersey, go to our page entitled “Understanding the Probate Process in NJ”.
 You’ll get a good overview on the subject.